jerryhgladinet/newdocs/admin/new_admin/settings.rst

 The **Clients & Applications** settings control integrations with external applications and client behaviour.

 * **Office 365 Integration** – allow users to open Office documents with Microsoft Office 365 from the web portal.
-  You can optionally force documents opened from the Windows desktop client to use Office 365 as well【404820563778666†screenshot】.
+  You can optionally force documents opened from the Windows desktop client to use Office 365 as well.
 * **Default Document Viewer** – choose whether the built‑in document viewer is used for previews or rely on native applications.
 * **Client settings** – configure options such as offline caching, bandwidth throttling and automatic update policy